oscarrock3t/logger/README.md

 You can use it like a live-chat

-All sended messeges write into the "Log.txt"
+All sended messeges write in the "Log.txt"